 Ready to Try Sclerals?

-If you’re looking for an eye doctor in Manhattan who can assess whether scleral contacts are right for you, look no further than The Scleral Lens Center at Drs.
+If you’re looking for an eye doctor in Manhattan who can assess whether scleral contacts are right for you, look no further than Drs.
 Farkas, Kassalow, Resnick & Associates.
 Whether your contacts are uncomfortable or you have a corneal irregularity that makes wearing regular contacts impossible, we welcome you to contact us today to discuss whether sclera lenses are right for you!